thoreau-essays/following-higher-laws/README.md

 Following Thoreau's revisions to the "Higher Laws" chapter of *Walden*.
+Forked from WhatTheDickens/following-higher-laws.